clarklindev/microservices-stephengrider-with-node-and-react/README.md

   5. then make the request

 ### 372. Testing the Success Case
+- setting up for the test:
+  1. create a ticket
+  2. save to database
+  3. make a request to attempt to reserve ticket
+    - expect 201
+    - but you can test by checking saved to db

 ### 373. Fetching a User's Orders
 ### 374. A Slightly Complicated Testn
 ### 375. Fetching Individual Orders